 If no one in your company is used to manage email servers, we strongly recommend that you opt for those Odoo hosting solutions.
 Their email system works instantly and is monitored by professionals.
 Nevertheless you can still use your own email servers if you want to manage your email server’s reputation yourself.

 You will find here below some useful information on how to integrate your own email solution with Odoo.

-Office 365 email servers don’t easily allow to send external emails from hosts like Odoo.
-Refer to Microsoft’s documentation to make it work.
+Office 365 email servers don’t allow easily to send external emails from hosts like Odoo.
+Refer to the Microsoft’s documentation to make it work.

 How to manage outbound messages¶

 As a system admin, go toand check External Email Servers.
 Then, click Outgoing Mail Servers to create one and reference the SMTP data of your email server.
 Once all the information has been filled out, click on Test Connection.

 Here is a typical configuration for a G Suite server.